-Beet, potato, pea cutlets are inspired by a popular snack served on the Indian Railways.
-They make for a great snack option!
+Beet, Potato and Pea Vegetable Patties are inspired by a popular snack served on the Indian Railways.
+Also known as vegetable cutlets, this version makes for a great snack option for children and adults alike!

 Snack time in our house is a big deal.
 Given a choice, I would have snack-sized portions of meals through the day, every day.
 My son takes after me in this regard.
-A portion of fruit, granola or yogurt would make many kids very happy at snack time, but the gourmet in my 3 year old comes to the fore around 5 pm.. our regular snack time, and there are very often demands for his favorite snacks, a smoothie, a sandwich, or these beloved veggie patties.
+A portion of fruit, granola or yogurt would make many kids very happy at snack time, but the gourmet in my 3 year old comes to the fore around 5 pm.. our regular snack time, and there are very often demands for his favorite snacks, a smoothie, a sandwich, or these beloved beet, potato and pea vegetable patties, also known as vegetable cutlets.

 Train journeys of up-to 48 hours in a sleeper coach are not out of the ordinary.
 Bathroom breaks in the wee hours, lining up for the sink in the morning, and then brushing your teeth to the view of rivers and lush trees whizzing by, these were all part of the rail experience.
 Personally, my favorite bit of rail journeys was always the night, after lights out, when I would clamber into the highest berth, switch on the reading light and read through the night.